Lauren-McMullen/PokemonWebApp/README.md

 * n0x9v

 ## Project Description ##
-This is renbo testing.
+This is anther renbo testing 2.
 We plan to model a database for the Pokémon franchise (with slight variations to better suit CPSC 304 project requirements), highlighting some key behaviours that a player would use while interacting with the game.
 The purpose of this application is to monitor trainers’ progress (including collected pokémon, badges earned, items collected,